-Here are our picks for the best horror novels you have to read.
+Here are our picks for the best horror novels to read right now.

 A Head Full of Ghosts by Paul Tremblay

-There's a bit of horror, a bit of suspense, and a whole lot of psychological thrill in this novel about a woman's recount of her sister's perceived descent into madness, which becomes even further complicated when it stars as the focal point of a hit reality television show.
+There's a bit of horror, a bit of suspense, and a whole lot of psychological thrill in this novel about a woman's recount of her sister's perceived descent into madness, which becomes even further complicated when her family stars as the focal point of a hit reality television show.

 Interview With the Vampire by Anne Rice